imperorrp/sorcery-ui/CODEBASE-SUMMARY.md

 ## Overall Architecture

 The application is a monorepo containing a React client and a Node.js/Express server.
-The core of the application lies in its client-side architecture, which can be described as a Virtual DOM Serialization model.
+The core of the application lies in its client-side architecture, which is a sophisticated hybrid model.
+It uses **Visual ASTs** (serialized from the Virtual DOM) for real-time rendering and interaction, and a **Source Code AST** (parsed by Babel) for non-destructive, logic-preserving code updates.

 ### Primary Workflow

+The application operates on a sophisticated Three-AST system to ensure both a fluid visual editing experience and a non-destructive code update process that preserves component logic.

 - **Code Input**: A developer pastes React component code (TSX/JSX) into the Monaco Editor.
-- **Transpilation & Execution**: The raw code string is transpiled in the browser using `@babel/standalone`.
-- **AST Generation**: The transpiled code is executed to create a React Element tree.
-A custom `serializeComponent` function then traverses this tree to create a serializable JSON-like Abstract Syntax Tree (AST).
-This AST is the application's single source of truth.
-- **State Management**: The generated AST is stored in a global Zustand store.[1]
-All user actions, such as selecting an element or modifying a style, are dispatched as actions that update this AST in the store.
-- **Sandboxed Rendering**: A custom `renderFromAst` function reads the AST from the Zustand store and renders it as actual React components inside a sandboxed `<iframe>`.[2][3]
-This isolates the component's styles and scripts from the main application.[4]
-- **UI Updates**: React's declarative nature ensures that any changes to the AST in the Zustand store automatically trigger a re-render of the component inside the iframe.

-This architecture creates a robust, unidirectional data flow, separating the user's code from the live, interactive preview.
+- **Dual Visual AST Generation**: When "Render" is clicked, the renderer.ts utility transpiles and executes the code twice:
+  - `componentPreviewAst`: Created using a shimmed version of React, this is a complete, structurally-sound "map" of the component.
+It is used to render the read-only Navigator tree and acts as the blueprint for applying style changes.
+  - `componentAst`: Created using the real React library, this is the "live" version of the component that can manage its own state and interactivity.
+It is rendered in the iframe's "Interaction Mode".
+  - Both of these visual ASTs are stored in the central Zustand store.
+- **Visual Editing Loop**: When the user modifies a style in the Inspector, the updateNodeStyle action creates new, updated copies of both visual ASTs in the store.
+This change is instantly reflected in the sandboxed <iframe>.
+- **Reconciliation via a Temporary Source AST**: When "Apply Changes" is clicked, the application's core architectural principle is revealed:
+  - The styleUpdater.ts utility takes the originalCode string and creates a temporary, highly-detailed Babel AST.
+This Source AST understands all component logic, including event handlers and hooks.
+  - It then traverses this temporary Babel AST and the componentPreviewAst in parallel, matching elements by their structure.
+  - It surgically modifies only the style attribute of the corresponding nodes within the Babel AST, leaving all other code and logic untouched.
+  - @babel/generator converts this modified Babel AST back into a clean code string.
+  - This new string replaces the originalCode in the store, completing the cycle non-destructively.

+This architecture treats the user's Source Code as the ultimate source of truth for logic, while using the Visual ASTs as the source of truth for UI state and interaction.

 ## Directory and File Breakdown